-(iv) If ecology determines that the applicant and application have met all requirements for approval pursuant to (a) and (b) of this subsection, ecology will approve the application and provide an approval summary on ecology's CFP website including the station location and assigned identifier, number of dispensing units, HRI refueling capacity, and effective date range for HRI pathway crediting.

-(v) Crediting period.
-HRI crediting is limited to 15 years starting with the quarter following ecologyecology approved approval of the application.
+(iv) If ecology determines that the applicant and application have met all requirements for approval pursuant to (a) and (b) of this subsection, ecology will approve the application and provide an approval summary on ecology's CFP website including the station location and assigned identifier, number of dispensing units, HD-HRI refueling capacity, and effective date range for HD-HRI pathway crediting. (v) Crediting period.
+HRI crediting is limited to 15 consecutive years starting with the quarter ((following)) ecology ((approval of)) approved the application.

-(d) Requirements to generate HRI credits.
+(d) Requirements to generate HD-HRI credits.
 To generate credits using HRI pathways the station must meet the following conditions.
 The station owner must maintain, and submit to ecology upon request, records demonstrating adherence to these conditions.

-(i) The station owner must update the HRI refueling capacity if different from the design HRI refueling capacity provided in the application.
+(i) The station owner must update the HD-HRI refueling capacity if different from the design HD-HRI refueling capacity provided in the application.
 Any station design or operational information that deviates from the original application must be declared to ecology, and a new attestation must be submitted pursuant to (b) of this subsection.

-(ii) With the exception of shared MHD HRI refueling stations, tThe station must be open to the public, meaning that no obstructions or obstacles exist to preclude vehicle operators from entering the station premises, no access cards or personal identification (PIN) codes are required for the station to dispense fuel, and no formal or registered station training shall be required for individuals to use the hydrogen refueling station.
+(ii) ((The station must be open to the public, meaning that no obstructions or obstacles exist to preclude vehicle operators from entering the station premises, no access cards or personal identification (PIN) codes are required for the station to dispense fuel, and no formal or registered station training shall be required for individuals to use the hydrogen refueling station.

-(iii) The station uses a public point of sale terminal that accepts major credit and debit cards.
+(iii))) The station uses a public point of sale terminal that accepts major credit and debit cards.

-(iii+) The station uses a system that verifies the availability of the station for refueling, similar to being connected with the station operational status system (SOSS), and:
+(((iv))) (iii) The station uses a system that verifies the availability of the station for refueling, similar to being connected with the station operational status system (SOSS), and: